Ukrainian refugee crisis: Germany

-The first refugees from Ukraine arrived in Brandenburg on the evening of 25 February, and the federal state was initially preparing for some 10,000 people.
-Other states pledged their help.
+The first refugees from Ukraine arrived in Brandenburg on the evening of 25 February 2022, and the state was initially preparing for some 10,000 people.
+Other states of Germany pledged their help.
 In addition, Mecklenburg-Vorpommern decided to stop the forced return of people to Ukraine.

-On 8 March, a legal norm was enacted (Ukraine-Aufenthalts-Übergangsverordnung), which temporarily legalizes the entry and residence of Ukrainians and third-country nationals in Germany who were legally resident in Ukraine at the beginning of the Russian attack on 24 February.
+On 8 March 2022, a legal norm was enacted (Ukraine-Aufenthalts-Übergangsverordnung), which temporarily legalizes the entry and residence of Ukrainians and third-country nationals in Germany who were legally resident in Ukraine at the beginning of the Russian attack on 24 February.

 Deutsche Bahn, the German national railway company, allowed refugees with a Ukrainian passport or ID card to travel free of charge on long-distance trains from Poland to Germany.
 The company also gave out free tickets to refugees who wanted to continue to another destination; by 17 March, more than 100,000 had been issued.
 The Association of German Transport Companies decided to also cancel charges for all short-distance travel with buses and trains for Ukrainian refugees within Germany.

 German media debated whether there was a difference in the portrayal of refugees from Ukraine compared to those from other countries, particularly those arriving during the 2015 European migrant crisis.

 According to the Federal Ministry of the Interior and Community, 37,786 war refugees from Ukraine had registered in Germany by midday on 6 March 2022; by 14 March the number had reached almost 147,000.
 By 23 March 2022, almost 239,000 refugees had entered Germany.
 The interior ministry said that by 10 March 2022, 300,000 private homes had offered accommodation.
 Temporary shelters were built in places such as the former Berlin Tegel Airport and Terminal 5 of Berlin Brandenburg Airport.

 As of May 2025, there were more than 1.2 million Ukrainian refugees in Germany.

 Greece

-On 1 March, the Greek government was considering evacuating the 100,000 ethnic Greeks from Mariupol and its surrounding area.
+On 1 March 2022, the Greek government was considering evacuating the 100,000 ethnic Greeks from Mariupol and its surrounding area.
 Many early refugees were from Ukraine's sizeable ethnic Greek community.
-By 4 April, over 16,700 Ukrainian refugees had arrived in Greece of whom 5,117 were minors according to government officials.
+By 4 April 2022, over 16,700 Ukrainian refugees had arrived in Greece of whom 5,117 were minors according to government officials.

 Iceland

-Between 1 January and 25 April 845 Ukrainians applied for asylum in Iceland.
+Between 1 January and 25 April 2022, 845 Ukrainians applied for asylum in Iceland.
 More may have arrived already, who have not yet applied for asylum.
-As of 13 April 748 Ukrainians had applied for asylum, of whom 26 percent were under the age of 18.
+As of 13 April 2022, 748 Ukrainians had applied for asylum, of whom 26 percent were under the age of 18.